jordanclarkedev/bitdicebot/README.md

 `! r 2  / comment` Anything after the slash will be included as a comment.

 `! resist 2d6` Works as you'd expect.
 So long as there's one integer outside of a comment, it'll work.
 The 'r' in 'resist' triggers a resistance roll.

+### Tutorial Commands.

+`/help` or `!help` Makes the bot repeat this set of instructions in the discord.

+`!dice` Describes how to get more dice (push, assist, devil's bargain, group).

+`!position` Describes position & effect.

+`!effect` Describes position & effect.

+`!group` Describes group actions.

+### GM References

-`!controlled` Lists consequences for Controlled *
+`!controlled` Lists consequences for Controlled

-`!risky` Lists consequences for Risky actions *
+`!risky` Lists consequences for Risky actions

-`!desperate` Lists consequences for Desperate actions. *
+`!desperate` Lists consequences for Desperate actions.

-`/help` Makes the bot repeat this set of instructions in the discord. *

-No commands are case-sensitive.
-All commands with an aseterisk (*) are sensitive to whitespace.